 Are you considering relocating but aren’t quite sure where you want to live?
 Making a move to the Garden State offers many advantages.
 Whether you’re a first-time homebuyer or upgrading to a larger home, you’ll find plenty to like about New Jersey, including these 15 benefits.

-New Jersey boasts small towns and quaint charm, but it's also close to several large cities.
+New Jersey is home to many charming small towns, but it's also close to several large cities.
 No matter if you're looking for a weekend getaway or quick day trip, New Jersey provides an easy (and beautiful) route to all nearby large cities.
-Come and visit New York City, Syracuse, Boston, Washington DC, Pittsburgh, Philadelphia, and other East Coast and Northeast Cities are within easy driving distance of your New Jersey home.
+In fact, New York City, Syracuse, Boston, Washington DC, Pittsburgh, Philadelphia, and other East Coast and Northeast Cities are within easy driving distance of your New Jersey home.

 The best part of living near big cities is the culture, history, and experiences they offer.
 Imagine being able to take your kids to the MET on a day trip, or to see Niagara Falls on a weekend road trip.
 Living in New Jersey means being able to pack a bag, hop in the car, and head out for a completely new atmosphere and experience within a matter of hours.